jamie2210/CI_MS4_PP/README.md

 My Profile             | The users profile (delivery information) and previous orders is displayed
-Order History         | An order history page, order details, the order information and price Register               | A user can register an account on the site with a valid email address Log in               | A user can login with a valid username and password
+Order History         | An order history page, order details, the order information and price Register               | A user can register an account on the site with a valid email address Login               | A user can login with a valid username and password
-Log out               | A logout button is provided under the My Account link to logout
+Logout               | A logout button is provided under the My Account link to logout
 Bag / Cart | A user can add products to a shopping cart which contains each item in the order and an overall price / delivery if applicable
 Checkout | A user can enter their delivery details and credit card information to checkout an order
 Checkout success | Once an order is successful, the user can view the checkout success